aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

     ```bash
     aptos move init --name <pkg_name>
     ```
-* Move code can also live a number of other places.
-More information on the Move package system can be found in the [Move book](../../../developer-docs-site/docs/guides/move-guides/book/packages.md)
+* Move code can also live in a number of other places.
+See the [Move book](../../../developer-docs-site/docs/guides/move-guides/book/packages.md) for more information on the Move package system.
-* More information on the `Move.toml` file can be found in the [package section of the Move book](../../../developer-docs-site/docs/guides/move-guides/book/packages.md#movetoml).
+* More information on the `Move.toml` file can also be found in the [Package](../../../developer-docs-site/docs/guides/move-guides/book/packages.md#movetoml) section of the Move book.
-* Move also supports the idea of [named addresses](../../../developer-docs-site/docs/guides/move-guides/book/address.md#named-addresses), Named addresses are a way to parametrize Move source code so that you can compile the module using different values for `named_addr` to get different bytecode that you can deploy, depending on what address(es) you control.
-They are used quite frequently, and can be defined in the `Move.toml` file in the `[addresses]` section, e.g.,
+* Move also supports the idea of [named addresses](../../../developer-docs-site/docs/guides/move-guides/book/address.md#named-addresses); Named addresses are a way to parameterize Move source code so that you can compile the module using different values for `named_addr` to get different bytecode that you can deploy, depending on what address(es) you control.
+They are used quite frequently, and can be defined in the `Move.toml` file in the `[addresses]` section, like so:
     ```
     [addresses]
     Somenamed_address = "0xC0FFEE"